Herbs · Culinary HerbsThymus serpyllum

 Health Benefits

-• Outstanding source of vitamin A providing 4751 IU per 100g (95% DV), primarily as beta-carotene, supporting eye health, skin integrity, and immune defense
+• Provides significant amounts of vitamin A (95% DV per 100g fresh) as beta-carotene, supporting eye health, skin cell renewal, and the body's first line of immune defense in mucous membranes.

 When should I plant Creeping Thyme?